bgsluay31/F.A.-in-ComSci_8-Narra/README.md

 Enter y2: 8
 ```

-## Sample Output
- Supposed that when we use the Euclidean Distance formula and we put the values x1=2, y1=3, x2=7, y2=8, also we need to round it to two decimal places.
+## Sample Outputn  Supposed that when we use the Euclidean Distance formula and we put the values x1=2, y1=3, x2=7, y2=8, also we need to round it to two decimal places.
 The distance between the two points is 7.07.

 ```text
 Enter x1: 2